CIA

 5. Regulatory updates

 Regulatory change is consistently identified as a high risk and a high audit priority globally.
-Recent updates impacting auditing practice have focused on topics including ESG and sustainability, digital regulation, SAP cloud user counts, and more.
+Recent updates impacting auditing practice have focused on topics including ESG and sustainability (as mentioned above), digital regulation, SAP cloud user counts, and more.

 It’s important to understand general auditing trends and specific regulation updates to provide the best services to your clients and firm.